GraFiddle/angular-chart/README.md

 }
 ```

-Pie-, Dountchart: _(Currently adding a selection in the Array will not add the selection in the chart)_
+Pie-, Donut chart: _(Currently adding a selection in the Array will not add the selection in the chart)_
 ```
 {
   id: COLUMN_NAME,